abuob/yanice/README.md

 Yanice (_yet another incremental command executor_) takes care of change detection and incremental builds/command execution within a git-based monorepository.
-It lets you define various dependency graphs for different "scopes" (e.g. build, test, lint...) to model the dependencies between your projects, detects changes between the current working tree and another commit, and lets you execute commands depending on those changes and the dependency graphs you defined.
+It lets you define various dependency graphs for different "scopes" (e.g. build, test, lint...) to model the dependencies between your projects, detects changes between the current working tree and e.g. another commit, and lets you execute commands depending on those changes and the dependency graphs you defined.

 For example, a repository with two projects and two libraries might be modeled as follows: